-Extends the discussion of economic theory of markets, demand and supply, elasticity, and marginal analysis process to make more effective decisions.
+Extends the discussion of the economic theory of markets, demand and supply, elasticity, and marginal analysis process to make more effective decisions.
 Emphasizes an applied approach using basic theoretical concepts.
-Discusses the concepts of production theory and cost analysis in both the short and long run.
-Describes how to apply economic decision making in a variety of competitive markets including perfect competition, monopoly, monopolistic competition and oligopoly.
-Reviews elements of risk and uncertainity in a microeconomic framework.
-Canvas Course Mats $72/McGraw applies.
+Discusses the concepts of production theory and cost analysis in the short and long run.
+Describes how to apply economic decision-making in various competitive markets, including perfect competition, monopoly, monopolistic competition, and oligopoly.
+Reviews elements of risk and uncertainty in a microeconomic framework.
+Canvas Course Mats $85/McGraw applies.

 Extends discussion of models of income determination, economic growth theory, analysis of fiscal and monetary policy theory, international trade issues, and alternative views related to the impact of macro theory in the US and world economies.
 Prepares economics majors for other advanced economic theory and policy courses.

 Introduces economic issues of ecological and environmental theory and policy.
 Identifies the economic tools appropriate for the analysis of ecological and environmental challenges for an inter-disciplinary group of engineering, science, social science, and natural resources management professionals.
 Presents the microeconomic concepts useful for reviewing these types of issues.
 Evaluates public policy issues related to environmental, ecological, and natural resource challenges.